Obituaries for the week of October 18, 2017

 Mr. McCoy is survived by two daughters, Debora Watkins Fore of Gardena, Calif. and Qwinsenta Willis of Atmore; one son, Charles (Yane) Willis of Montgomery, Ala.; three sisters, Doris J. Hawthorne of Oklahoma City, Okla., Maxine Reed of Crossville, Tenn. and Angela Mitchell of Mobile, Ala.; seven grandchildren; seven great-grandchildren and nieces, nephews, cousins, and friends.

-Funeral services will be held Saturday, October 14, 2017 at 11 a.m. at Longmire-Jones Memorial Chapel of Turner Funeral Chapel with Min.
+Funeral services were held Saturday, October 14, 2017 at 11 a.m. at Longmire-Jones Memorial Chapel of Turner Funeral Chapel with Min.
 Brian Willis officiating.
-Interment with Military Honors will be in Stallworth Cemetery.
+Interment with Military Honors followed in Stallworth Cemetery.

 Turner Funeral Chapel LLC in charge of all arrangements.